linussun/cookiecutter-data-science/README.md

 [![asciicast](https://asciinema.org/a/MxuoCEAcf5Q12LuGIhxHLaSmt.png)](https://asciinema.org/a/MxuoCEAcf5Q12LuGIhxHLaSmt)

-### The resulting directory structure.
-Note that (*) directories are the principle ones which will be the most useful in the Sun/Goldberg Lab.
+## (*) Note that directories marked by asterix are the most useful in the Sun/Goldberg Lab.
+### The resulting directory structure below:
 ------------

 The directory structure of your new project looks like this: